-The Commission believes that current sentencing practices do not adequately reflect the seriousness of public corruption offenses.
-Therefore, these guidelines provide for sentences that are considerably higher than average current practice.
+The Commission believes that pre-guidelines sentencing practice did not adequately reflect the seriousness of public corruption offenses.
+Therefore, these guidelines provide for sentences that are considerably higher than average pre-guidelines practice.

 §2C1.1.
 Offering, Giving, Soliciting, or Receiving a Bribe; Extortion Under Color of Official Right